 The Advance Ohio Higher Education Act proposes significant amendments to the governance and operation of state institutions of higher education in Ohio.
-A key feature of the bill is the introduction of a new section, 3333.045, which requires the chancellor of higher education to provide annual educational programs for trustees covering fiduciary obligations, ethics, and financial management.
-The bill also modifies the terms of office for trustees, establishing six-year terms for those appointed on or after July 1, 2025, while maintaining nine-year terms for those appointed prior.
-Additionally, it clarifies that student trustees will not have voting power or count towards quorum requirements and removes restrictions on reappointment eligibility for trustees who have served full terms.
+Key provisions include the requirement for the chancellor of higher education to develop annual educational programs for board trustees, covering fiduciary obligations and financial management.
+The bill modifies trustee terms, establishing six-year terms for those appointed on or after July 1, 2025, while maintaining nine-year terms for those appointed prior.
+It also clarifies that student members on boards of trustees will not have voting rights or be counted for quorum, and it streamlines the appointment process for these student members.

 Statutes affected: